Did you know?

 Step 3.
 Contact the debt collector

 Before you respond to a debt collector, determine if the limitation period for the claim has expired.
-The basic limitation period for starting a legal action in BC is two years from the date the claim was “discovered”.
-See the “Understand your legal rights” section above.
+The basic limitation period for starting a legal action in BC is two years from the date the claim was “discovered."
+See the “What you should know” section above.

 Insist that the debt collector send you written notice of the debt, if they haven’t done so already.
 A collector is legally required to wait five days after sending you written notice before trying to collect.

 Let the collector know you’re aware of the debt and want the calls to stop.
 Tell the collector you’ll be making a complaint to Consumer Protection BC if this continues.
 Consider advising the collector that you’ll start a legal action if there is any further harassment.